darlatan/thgtoa/about.md

 <del> Hello, I am Alex.
 My pronouns are they/them.
-After unfortunate recent events, I have picked up maintenance of this guide in order to continue the project AnonyPla started. <del>It's unclear as of right now whether AnonyPla will be back, so I'm trying to continue her project while staying as true to her intentions as I can.
+After unfortunate recent events, I have picked up maintenance of this guide in order to continue the project AnonyPla started.
+It's unclear as of right now whether AnonyPla will be back, so I'm trying to continue her project while staying as true to her intentions as I can.</del>

-I cannot guarantee I'll do everything right, or how she would have done it, but I'm trying my best.
+<del>I cannot guarantee I'll do everything right, or how she would have done it, but I'm trying my best.</del>

-Her original about page can be found here: </del>
+<del> Her original about page can be found here: </del>
 ---

 Hello I'm back,